 For detailed descriptions of selection criteria, buyers should refer to the Buying-Decision Scorecard section of this report.

 Buyers should include any preferences they have regarding contract length.

 Evaluate major factors to mitigate risk

-Supply chain risk for call tracking software vendors has been low in the past three years, which indicates that providers are unlikely to experience significant supply chain disruptions that would prevent them from delivering services or substantially increasing their operating costs.
-Consequently, they may be more willing to negotiate with...
+Supply chain risk for call tracking software vendors has been moderate in the past three years, meaning that providers are somewhat likely to experience supply chain disruptions that would prevent them from delivering services.
+Consequently, they may be more willing to negotiate with buyers on the price of call tracking...
 Subscribe to learn more.